silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 The list of elements, their child elements, and attributes used in an LDML file is found in the `ldml.dtd`.
 The SLDR has its own `sil.dtd` with some additional SLDR-specific elements, which are listed under "special".
 Both of these files can be found in the [auxdata][dtds] folder of the SLDR.

-This next section will not explain in-detail the different elements of an LDML file.
+This next section will not explain in-detail all of the different elements of an LDML file.
 Rather, it will link to the specific sections of UTS #35 that explain each element for your own reference.

 - [Identity](https://unicode.org/reports/tr35/#Identity_Elements)
 - [Locale Display Names](https://unicode.org/reports/tr35/tr35-general.html#Display_Name_Elements)